lucidnz/.github/pull_request_template.md

 - [ ] _Don't forget to **label** this pull request with either `major`, `minor` or `patch`, to automatically increment the draft release._

 - [ ] _Don't forget to **publish** the newly created draft release after merging this PR. ([View releases](../releases))._

+- [ ] _If the GitHub action to create the release is not working, please reach out to a dev lead so they can set it up._